aaronbloomfield/pdr/tutorials/02-gdb/index.md

 since we don't, put a breakpoint on the first line of the code, the cout statement.
-You probably want to set the breakpoint based on the line number in the code -- you can use the Emacs command `M-x line-number-mode` to have Emacs display line numbers.
+You probably want to set the breakpoint based on the line number in the code -- you can use the Emacs command `M-x linum-mode` to have Emacs display line numbers.
 Enter `break x`, where x is the line of the first cout statement in the main() method.
 Now we need to run the program -- to do this, enter `run`.
 Gdb should start running, then should pause and display approximately